Miguel's Project Portfolio Page

 - Added

-to the UI- What it does: The
+InterviewListPanelto the UI- What it does: The

-is a panel that displays the list of interviews associated with a job application.
-It is displayed when a user clicks on a job application in theJobListPanel
+InterviewListPanelis a panel that displays the list of interviews associated with a job application.
+It is displayed when a user clicks on a job application in theJobListPanel. - Justification: This was a valuable addition to the UI as it allows users to view the interviews associated with a job application.

 - Highlights: Implementing this functionality required creating the